Oil Painting Supplies for Beginners

 Techniques for Oil Painting

-Painting in oil paints is a particularly forgiving medium.
+Oil painting is a particularly forgiving medium.
 If something in the painting does not work out, it is possible to wipe it with a paper towel or a cloth.
 Another solution is to paint over it once the lower layer of oil paint hardens.

 Unlike other mediums, oil paints are very easy to mix and therefore create a huge amount of colors and shades.
+With a limited palette of 5 colors (Red, blue, yellow, brown and white), you can mix almost all colors and shades.

 Wet on wet or alla prima is a technique in which painting on top of a fresh layer of paint and thus the layers can be mixed with one another.